MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 5. When the model looks the way that you want it to, select **Apply**.

-The rest of the floor is now removed from your 3D model, and the mesh on the bottom is filled.
+The rest of the floor is removed from your 3D model and the mesh on the bottom is filled.

 ## Decimate the 3D model to help increase performance